r-amini/GildedRose-Refactoring-Kata/README.md

 You can just fetch the main branch, compile, test and run it by Visual Studio.

 # Note
 I tried to do this exercise with the least changes to the external files like Program.cs.
 It means, I tried not to change too many files.

+# Test
+For testing porpuse, I used approval test since I wanted to test a combination of inputs.